CodeConnoisseur74/the-win-manager/README.md

 1. Create an account and login to [Heroku](https://id.heroku.com/login)
 2. In the Heroku dashboard, click the 'New' button at the top right of the screen and then select "Create new app".
-3. I selected the name 'rkdev-rewind' ,set my region to Europe and clicked on the 'Create app' button.
+3. I selected the name 'rkdev-The Wins Manager' ,set my region to Europe and clicked on the 'Create app' button.

 ![Heroku Create App](docs/deployment/pp5-heroku-create-app.png)